What is the Securities Exchange Act of 1934?

 The Exchange Act of 1934 requires disclosure of important information by anyone seeking to acquire more than 5 percent of a company’s securities by direct purchase or tender offer as such an offer could impact control of the public company.

-The SEC is limited to seeking civil penalties such as fines and injunctions (barring a person from future roles such as a corporate officer).
+The SEC is limited to seeking civil penalties such as fines and injunctions, barring a person from future roles such as a corporate officer.
 Depending on the severity or significance of the offense, the Department of Justice can file criminal charges for alleged violations of The Exchange Act of 1934.

 The largest SEC fine to date was levied on JP Morgan Chase for the selling of mortgage securities by illegal means, leading to the 2012 financial crisis.
+For support and additional information, explore our Corporate Compliance solutions.